cnorick/curse-of-strahd-notes/Locations/Village of Krezk (S).md

 #### S12c.
 Chicken Sheds

-Each of these sheds is fitted with an iron padlock.
-Clovin Belview ([area S17](https://longo.com.br/5e/adventure.html#CoS,8,s17.%20loft%20and%20belfry)) carries the keys to these locks.
+Each of these sheds is fitted with an iron padlock. [[Clovin Belview]] (area S17) carries the keys to these locks.

 If the characters open a shed, read:

-This shed holds the shattered remains of several chicken coops.
+>This shed holds the shattered remains of several chicken coops.
 Shackled to the back wall is a wretched humanoid with bestial deformities.

-There are nine of these sheds, each one containing a howling or mewling [mongrelfolk](https://longo.com.br/5e/bestiary.html#mongrelfolk_cos).
+There are nine of these sheds, each one containing a howling or mewling [[Mongrelfolk Statblock|Mongrelfolk]].

 #### S12d.
 Tethering Posts

 Iron rings bolted to these wooden posts were once used to secure horses.
-Chained to one post is a chaotic neutral [mongrelfolk](https://longo.com.br/5e/bestiary.html#mongrelfolk_cos) named Marzena Belview, the older sister of Mishka Belview (see [area S12a](https://longo.com.br/5e/adventure.html#CoS,8,s12a.%20well)).
+Chained to one post is a chaotic neutral [[Mongrelfolk Statblock|Mongrelfolk]] named [[Marzena Belview]], the older sister of [[Mishka Belview]] (see area S12a).

 If the characters approach Marzena, read:

-The creature chained to the post flaps its leathery wings and takes to the air, but doesn't get far before its chains go taut.
+>The creature chained to the post flaps its leathery wings and takes to the air, but doesn't get far before its chains go taut.
 She flutters about madly, screaming nonsense.

-Marzena Belview is skittish and afraid of everyone and everything except for Clovin Belview ([area S17](https://longo.com.br/5e/adventure.html#CoS,8,s17.%20loft%20and%20belfry)), whom she allows to come close enough to feed her.
+Marzena Belview is skittish and afraid of everyone and everything except for [[Clovin Belview]] (area S17), whom she allows to come close enough to feed her.

-Marzena Belview.

-Marzena stands 4 feet, 5 inches tall and has a hunched posture.
-Long, stringy black hair hides much of her face, but clearly visible are the spider mandibles and teeth that replace her human mouth.
-She has the arms and wings of a bat, as well as a cloven hoof in place of her right foot.
-She doesn't allow anyone to get close enough to undo her shackles, but if her bonds are magically unlocked or if her chains are somehow broken, she flies away and never returns.

-Marzena has the Flight feature (see the mongrelfolk stat block in appendix D).
-Her madness is embodied in the following statement: "I am convinced that powerful enemies are hunting me, and their agents are everywhere I go.
-I am sure they're watching me all the time."

 ### S13.
 Main Hall

-Gentle-sounding music trickles down from above, played on a single stringed instrument by some unseen master.
+>Gentle-sounding music trickles down from above, played on a single stringed instrument by some unseen master.
+>

-The ground floor is one large, fifty-foot-square room with arched, leaded glass windows.
+>The ground floor is one large, fifty-foot-square room with arched, leaded glass windows.
 A cauldron sits on an iron rack above a fire in a hearth, while above the fireplace mantel hangs a golden disk engraved with the symbol of the sun.
 In one corner, a wooden staircase climbs to the upper level, while in another corner a stone staircase descends into darkness.
+>

-Several chairs surround a wooden table that stretches nearly the length of the room.
+>Several chairs surround a wooden table that stretches nearly the length of the room.
 Wooden dishware and gold candelabras are neatly arranged on the table, standing behind which is a young woman with alabaster skin dressed in a torn and soiled red gown.
 Her auburn hair is neatly bundled so as not to touch her soft shoulders.
 She seems lost in her own thoughts.

-The Abbot is normally here.
+[[The Abbot]] is normally here.
 If he is here, add:

-A handsome young man in a brown monk's robe gently takes the woman by her hand.
+>A handsome young man in a brown monk's robe gently takes the woman by her hand.
 A painted wooden holy symbol that depicts the sun hangs from a chain around his neck.
 He moves with the grace of a saint.

-The Abbot is a [deva](https://longo.com.br/5e/bestiary.html#deva_mm) in disguise (see appendix D, as well as "Something Old" in the "Special Events" section at the end of this chapter).
-He wears a holy symbol of the Morninglord around his neck.
-The woman in the tattered red gown is Vasilka, a [flesh golem](https://longo.com.br/5e/bestiary.html#flesh%20golem_mm) that has been exquisitely put together to serve as Strahd's bride.
+The Abbot is a deva in disguise (see appendix D, as well as "Something Old" in the "Special Events" section at the end of this chapter).
+He wears a holy symbol of the [[The Morninglord|Morninglord]] around his neck.
+The woman in the tattered red gown is [[Vasilka]], a flesh golem that has been exquisitely put together to serve as [[Strahd Von Zarovich|Strahd]]'s bride.
 Characters within 5 feet of Vasilka can see the seams in her powdered skin where disparate body parts stolen from Krezkite graves have been carefully stitched together.

 The Abbot is teaching Vasilka the finer points of etiquette.
 He also intends to teach her how to dance.
 Vasilka obeys his every command.
 She can't speak but lets loose an unholy scream if harmed.
 If driven berserk, she fights until the Abbot reasserts control or until she is destroyed.
 She has the supernatural strength of a typical flesh golem despite her smaller size.